-Being able to capture naturally looking photographs is one of the skills that differentiates the best wedding photographers from the crowd.
+Being able to capture natural looking photographs is one of the skills that differentiates the best wedding photographers from the crowd.
 Here is how to create emotions in your wedding photos.

-Making sure your a good fit is probably the most important factor in capturing candid images.
+Making sure you are a good fit is probably the most important factor in capturing candid images.
 If you are a documentary wedding photographer in the bride and groom are looking for a more traditional photographer, the results will be subpar.
-In general, photojournalists are not used to directing their subjects and they may appear in experienced in the clients eyes.
+In general, photojournalists are not used to directing their subjects and they may appear in experienced in the client’s eyes.

 You could be the best wedding photographer in the world.
 Still, if your style doesn’t match that of the client, they will not like the experience and their photographs.

-At the beginning of my career, eager to build a portfolio I would not pay much attention to this aspect.
-As a result, on the wedding day, sometimes, I would find out that my clients expected something else… something I could not offer.
+At the beginning of your career, eager to build a portfolio, you will not pay much attention to this aspect.
+As a result, on the wedding day, sometimes, you will discover that my clients expected something else… something I could not offer.

 In order for our subjects to be comfortable in front of our lens and open up, they need to trust us.
 That is why is very important to have preliminary consultations before the wedding day so that you know the couple’s personality.
 Also, that gives them a chance to know who you are.

 It is crucial that you set expectations right from the get-go, so there is no surprise afterwards.

 Few photographers realize that the typical bride and groom are not looking for a photographer.
 They are looking for a problem solver.
 As such, the artist becomes a trusted advisor to the client.
 The faster your couple realizes that he can help them solve problems on the big day, the higher your chances to be hired.
 Photographing a couple who trusts you is very important as they will not question your directions so you will save precious time.
 Often, we, professional photographers, ask our clients to do awkward things that we know look good in the pictures.
 If they trust us, it’s all good.